History of large numbers: Indian mathematics

+The Jain mathematical text Surya Prajnapti (c.
+4th–3rd century BCE) classifies all numbers into three sets: enumerable, innumerable, and infinite.
+Each of these was further subdivided into three orders: enumerable (lowest, intermediate, and highest), innumerable (nearly innumerable, truly innumerable, and innumerably innumerable), and infinite (nearly infinite, truly infinite, infinitely infinite).

 In modern India, the terms lakh for 105 and crore for 107 are in common use.
 Both are vernacular (Hindustani) forms derived from a list of names for powers of ten in Yājñavalkya Smṛti, where 105 and 107 named lakṣa and koṭi, respectively.

 Classical antiquity

 In the Western world, specific number names for larger numbers did not come into common use until quite recently.
 The Ancient Greeks used a system based on the myriad, that is, ten thousand, and their largest named number was a myriad myriad, or one hundred million.